-Today we caught up with Dan Crow; Director of 'a space’ arts; a Southampton based organisation established 'by artists, for artists'. 'a space' arts aims to support Southampton’s artistic talent with affordable studio spaces, galleries and professional development opportunities.
+Dan Crow is director of ‘a space’ arts; a Southampton based organisation established ‘by artists, for artists’. ‘a space’ arts aims to support Southampton’s artistic talent with affordable studio spaces, galleries and professional development opportunities.
 In 2019 ‘a space’ opened God’s House Tower, an arts and heritage venue on Town Quay Road.

 Tell us about yourself and your links to Southampton